Facts for the media about dementia

 How does Alzheimer's Society support people living with dementia?

 Alzheimer’s Society helps people make the most of life with dementia, supporting them through some of the hardest and most frightening times.
-We provide hope for the future by campaigning to make dementia a priority and funding groundbreaking dementia research, innovation and care.
+We provide hope for the future by campaigning to make dementia a priority and funding groundbreaking dementia research.

-Our services include out expert Dementia Advisers, dedicated Dementia Support Line (0333 150 3456) and online Dementia Support Forum
+Our Dementia Support Services include our expert Dementia Advisers, dedicated Dementia Support Line (0333 150 3456) and online Dementia Support Forum.

 How can you contact Alzheimer's Society?